-- Utilize test equipment to troubleshoot and analyze electrical, electronic, and instrumentation related circuits.
+- Utilize test equipment to troubleshoot and analyze electrical, electronic, instrumentation, and motor control related

-- Ability to troubleshoot equipment through the understanding of equipment physics and design, including mechanical principles, fluid mechanics, thermodynamics, material science, electricity and instrumentation.
+- Analyze systems through the understanding of mechanical principles, fluid mechanics, thermodynamics, material science, and equipment

-- Identify the correct pump or valve for a given process condition and apply an in-depth understanding of pumps and valves to troubleshoot system issues.
+- Identify the correct pump or valve for a given process condition and apply a comprehensive understanding of pumps and valves to troubleshoot

-- Skilled in mechanical millwright practices for equipment set up and alignment.
+- Demonstrate commissioning practices for equipment setup and

-- Understanding of reliability maintenance practices and tools for vibration analysis, infrared, ultrasonic, electrical and lubrication.
-Recognition specific equipment applications for reactive, preventive, predictive and proactive maintenance.
+- Recognize specific equipment applications for reactive, preventive, predictive, and proactive maintenance.

 * Enrollments: Number of students majoring in the program enrolled in the fall semester of the academic year.